Sawah Besar: Draining of the marshes

-The Chinese Cemetery
+Chinese cemetery

 In the early 19th-century, a Chinese cemetery (Chineesche Kerkhof) was established around the area of the old course of the Ciliwung.
 When it was established, the Chinese cemetery was the largest cemetery in Batavia, the total area reached 960 sqm in 1853.
 The boundary of the cemetery was the Prinsenlaan (now Jalan Mangga Besar) to the north, Kartiniweg (Jalan Kartini Raya) to the east, Chineesche Kerkweg (Jalan Raya Lautze) to the south, and Drossaersweg (Jalan Taman Sari Raya) to the west.
 The center of religious activity for the Chinese cemetery was an 18th-century Chinese temple located at Chineesche Kerkweg, in the southern area of the cemetery, which was originally a landhuis belonging to Frederick Coyett.
 Today the Chinese temple, Vihara Buddhayana or Thie Cang Wang Pho Sat (Klenteng Sentiong), still exists.

 By 1825, kampung development started to encroach into the Chinese cemetery.
 The encroachment started from the west of Kartiniweg.
 Following the establishment of Pasar Baru in the late 19th-century, urbanization started to encroach the cemetery land from the south, starting with the development of houses north of Pintu Besi street (now Jalan K.H.
 Samanhudi).
 The developed kampung was then known as Kampung Karang Anjar, which later gave its name to kelurahan Karang Anyar.
 Eventually, by the 1930s, the remaining cemetery area was reserved for future city-building projects by the colonial government.
 Following the independence of Indonesia, the first streets were built from Jalan Raya Mangga Besar into the Chinese cemetery in the early 1970s.
 Eventually, by the end of the 1970s, the area that used to be the largest Chinese Cemetery in Jakarta was completely converted into an urbanized area.

 Today, the entire kelurahan Karang Anyar and the western half of kelurahan Kartini stands on what used to be the largest cemetery in Jakarta.